LordRach/API-Test/README.md

 * It contains several API in this Project.
 * Some API need to be completed in algorithm
 * Some API need to be debug to make them show normally in web
-* Your mission should you choose to accept is to complete the algorithm according to its brief and solve the servlet displaying problem.
+* Your mission, should you choose to accept it, is to complete the algorithm according to its brief and solve the servlet displaying problem.

 ## Project Structure